frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/quality-management/quality_goal.md

  * Procedure : Quality Procedure that is to be followed to achieve the Goal.

- * created By : Person responsible for the creation of the Goal.
+ * Created By : Person responsible for the creation of the Goal.

  * Monitoring Frequency : If a Review of a Goal is to be scheduled automatically then select the time interval after which the Review will be created.

  * Revision : Mentioning the curent Revision of the Quality Goal.

+ * Objectives :
- * Objective : Consists of the various Objectives that a Quality Goal consists of and which have to be completed to meet the Goal.
+     - Objective : Consists of the various Objectives that a Quality Goal consists of and which have to be completed to meet the Goal.

- * Target : Consists of the numeric target value of an Objective that is to be met.
+     - Target : Consists of the numeric target value of an Objective that is to be met.

- * Unit : Measurement Unit, eg: Lead/s, Hour/s, etc, to measure Objective.
+     - Unit : Measurement Unit, eg: Lead/s, Hour/s, etc, to measure Objective.

 {next}